tae-jay/JayashreeMohanty_Java_8_Lambdas_and_Streams/Java_8_Lambdas_and_Streams/README.md

-# RajatGupta-Java-8-Lambdas-and-Streams
+# Java-8-Lambdas-and-Streams
-EPAM task on java 8 - Lambdas and Streams - Rajat Gupta
+EPAM task on java 8 - Lambdas and Streams